 Instead of going for a glass of orange juice which is loaded with sugar, boost your vitamin C with things like dark leafy greens, broccoli, brussel sprouts, cauliflower which all provide close to or more than your rda of vitamin C in just a cup.
 If you are looking for fruit, strawberries pack a powerful punch.

-An unforeseen gift for many during these past months of stay at home orders, has meant time for exercise.
+An unforeseen gift for many during these months, has meant time for exercise.
 Movement matters and exercising more is vital in all aspects of our physical and emotional health.
 Families walking together, playing outdoors and creating new exercise habits has been a silver lining during these past months.
 Keeping those habits as priorities are what will keep you healthy in the long run and provide a return

 Into the Woods